anbox-cloud/discourse-docs/tutorial/getting-started.md

 ## 1. Run AMC

 The Anbox Management Client `amc` communicates with the [Anbox Management Service (AMS)](https://discourse.ubuntu.com/t/about-ams/24321).
-You will use `amc` to manage all aspects of Anbox Cloud.
+You will use `amc` to manage all aspects of Anbox Cloud that are related to AMS.

 How and where to run `amc` depends on your use case: